shreyanzjain/react-fast/README.md

 2. Now run this command: ``` pip install -r requirements.txt```

 3. cd into the frontend/ticker folder and run ``` npm i ```

+4. cd into the backend folder using another terminal and start the app with ``` uvicorn main:app --reload```